MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Positions

 A position is an individual instance of a [job](#jobs).
 Positions are an important element of the lower level of an organization hierarchy.
-For example, the position "Sales manager (East)" is just one of the positions that's associated with the job "Sales manager."
+For example, the "Sales manager (East)" position is just one of the positions that's associated with the "Sales manager" job.
 Positions exist in a department and are assigned to workers.
-Every position has a length of time over which it's effective.
+Every position has a length of time that it's effective for.

 ### Pro forma invoice